SergeiOssokine/droughwatch_capstone/docs/user_guide/inference_pipeline.md

 - AWS Remote Database Service (RDS) where a PostgresSQL database is used for 2 tasks:

-    1. Keep track which tasks have been completed on which files in a `ledger` database
+    1. Keep track which tasks have been completed on which files in a `ledger` database.
+This ensures that only new data is processed and thus no resources are wasted.
     2. Record a set of metrics computed with `Evidently` which will be subsequently visualized in a dashboard.
-See [below]()
+See [below](#observability).

 - AWS Secrets Manager: Since we are connecting to RDS we need to securely store credentials.